NYC restaurants located within a 5 minute walk of Lexington Avenue - 63 Street Station | Ratings, Reviews & Maps

 Good tasty pizza.
 I do recommend if you're hungry and need a quick bite.
 Slices are large.
 Nice selection of toppings.
 The dough was a bit too thick, which made it taste a little raw.
 Thank you to all the workers.
 It is so hot in there, my brain almost melted.

-Lena P - a year ago
+Lena P - 2 years ago

 Le Pain Quotidien Overall Rating 4 out of 5